Abarna28/final_reporting_project/README.md

 - Parses and converts JSON into a structured DataFrame.
 - Loads the result into Postgres (public_raw.weather_hourly).
 - dbt later aggregates this into daily reporting metrics.
+- The DAG performs:
+- dbt transforms this into daily weather fact tables
+- The DAG completes end-to-end successfully.

 How to Run the Project